Nellie Kim

 Kim worked for a long time as a coach, training several national teams, and judged many major international competitions.
-As President of the Women's Artistic Gymnastics Technical Committee, she coordinates the introduction of new rules in women's gymnastics, as provided by the new Code of Points, developed by the FIG in 2004–2005 and in effect since 2006.
+As president of the Women's Artistic Gymnastics Technical Committee, she coordinated the introduction of new rules in women's gymnastics, as provided by the new Code of Points, developed by the FIG in 2004–2005 and in effect since 2006.
 Her gymnastic appearances are remembered for "her strong feminine, temperamental and charismatic appeal".

 Early life

 Nellie Kim was born in Shurab, Tajik SSR, Soviet Union.
 She is the daughter of a Sakhalin Korean father, Vladimir Kim, and a Tatar mother, Alfiya Safina.
 Later the family moved to Kazakh SSR, where her father worked in the Chimkent slate factory.
 At age 9, she entered Chimkent City Children and Youth Sports School 3 of the Spartak Sports Society.
 Two other children in the family, her younger brother Alexander and her sister Irina, also entered a gymnastics school and trained for some time.
 Alexander was harassed by his classmates in the secondary school for his small stature and retired from gymnastics in favor of boxing.
 Irina, whom Nellie considered more talented than she, retired because of the demands of the frequent training sessions.

 Kim's trainers were Vladimir Baidin and his wife, Galina Barkova.
 Initially, she did not have the required flexibility of many of her fellow gymnasts, but was soon able to compensate with superior technique and the difficulty of her exercises.
 Kim excelled and quickly became one of the best in Soviet gymnastics.

 One of Kim's earliest successes was her victory in the republican Spartak's competition, held in Chimkent in 1969.
 Nevertheless, a year later she was said to "have no future" by celebrated gymnast Larisa Latynina.
 After that verdict, Kim was close to leaving gymnastics but persevered with support from Baidin.
 At the 1971 Junior USSR Championships, her first national competition, she placed fifth in the all-around.
 Success in the national junior circuit, as well as senior national and international debuts, followed two years later.
 Kim won the all-around title and two more gold medals at the All-Union Youth Sports Games, placed eighth in the all-around and first on the uneven bars at the USSR Cup; she also won the prestigious Chunichi Cup in Japan.
 After a second-place finish at the USSR Cup in August 1974, Kim was added to the team roster for the World Championships, held in October, where she earned the gold medal in the team competition.
 Afterwards, and until 1980, she successfully competed in numerous top-level international events.

-Kim's nickname among USSR teammates and team coaches was "Kimanellie," which she earned, when a trainer Vladislav Rastorotsky called her very quickly: "Kim, Nellie, to the phone!"
+Kim's nickname among USSR teammates and team coaches was "Kimanellie," which she earned when a trainer Vladislav Rastorotsky called her very quickly: "Kim, Nellie, to the phone!"